-Customize Communicationcommunicate
+Customize Communication

 Messages count.
 Know that what you say and how you say it makes a difference.
 Small, daily actions add up to a larger communication pattern that either draws others in, or pushes them away.
 Communication across the generation gap is flexing and employing media and methods that appeal.